-It can be difficult to know whether some other loan uses make it easy to repay with interest.
 Listen to the following story about Zablon.
 You will then answer a question about this story with a partner.

-Tell the story in Box 9.
+Tell the story in Box 11.

-Box 9: Zablon's Loan
+Box 11: Zablon's Loan

 Zablon is a farmer in the village of Ralang.
 It is September and he has 3 bags of maize left in his store.
 School fees for his children are now due, so Zablon is thinking about selling his maize to pay for the school fees.
 Right before he sells the maize, a SILC is organized in Ralang and he becomes one of the first members.
 Zablon then asks for a loan so that he can pay his children's school fees.
-This will allow him to continue to store the maize for a month, by which time its value will increase by 50%, allowing him to pay back the loan, the interest, and have some money left over.
+This will allow him to continue to store the maize for a month, by which time its value will increase by 50%, allowing him to pay back the loan, and have some money left over.
 However, the SILC group tells Zablon he cannot have a loan to pay school fees because it is not a "productive purpose."

-- 5.3.4 Ask this question to the paired groups to discuss: - ▶ Do you think Zablon's loan request to the SILC should be approved or not?
+- 5.3.4 Ask this question to the paired groups to discuss: - ► Do you think Zablon's loan request to the SILC should be approved or not?
 Explain why. - 5.3.5 Give pairs 5 minutes to discuss, then invite a few pairs to share their answers, and thank them.
 Tell the participants:

-Even though Zablon is not intending to invest his loan in a business, and wants to use it to pay school fees, he will be able to repay with interest because he is able to manage his household money well.
+Even though Zablon is not intending to invest his loan in a business, and wants to use it to pay school fees, he will be able to repay in full because he is able to manage his household money well.
 He plans on delaying selling his maize in order to make a profit.
 SILC members can take loans for a variety of reasons.
 What is most important is that a member taking a loan has a clear plan for repaying their loan.